Sub-Nyquist computational ghost imaging with orthonormalized colored noise pattern

-Then, we re-normalize the histogram of $\widetilde{P_1}, \widetilde{P_2}, \widetilde{P_3}, ......, \widetilde{P_N}$ to $[0, 255]$, which we define as $\widetilde{P'_1}, \widetilde{P'_2}, \widetilde{P'_3}, ......, \widetilde{P'_N}$.
+Then, we re-normalize the histogram of $\widetilde{P}_1, \widetilde{P}_2, \widetilde{P}_3, \cdots, \widetilde{P}_{_{\mathrm{N}}}$ to [0, 255], which we define as $\widetilde{P}'_1, \widetilde{P}'_2, \widetilde{P}'_3, ......, \widetilde{P}'_{\mathrm{N}}$.
 According to the number of orthogonal vector space, we generate 5292 patterns for each kind, which is equal to the number of total pixel in a single pattern.
-We note here that, unlike the post-processing method shown in \cite{luo2018orthonormalization}, we directly generate these orthonormalized patterns and apply them to DMD.
-Therefore, the orthonormalization coefficients and patterns are made at one time.
+We note here that, unlike the post-processing method shown in~\cite{luo2018orthonormalization}, we directly generate these orthonormalized patterns and apply them to DMD.
+Therefore, the orthonormalization coefficients and patterns are made at once.
 Besides, we don't have any intensity losses during the orthonormalization process.
 In our scheme, the intensity is measured as

-where T is the object's transmission coefficient, $\widetilde{P'_i}$ is the i-$th$ orthonormalized pattern.
+where T is the object's transmission coefficient, $\widetilde{P}'_{\mathrm{i}}$ is the i-$\mathrm{th}$ orthonormalized pattern.
 As shown in Fig.~\ref{fig:setup}, the image is retrieved by calculating the correlation between patterns and collected light intensity sequence as

 where ${N}$ is the sampling number.
-We define $\beta$ as the ratio between the sampling number $N$ and the number of speckle in each pattern $N_{pixel}$ as
+We define $\beta$ as the sampling rate, which is the ratio between the sampling number $N$ and the number of speckle in each pattern $N_{\mathrm{pixel}}$:

 We explore the properties of the orthonormalized pattern by analyzing its spatial frequency, auto-, and cross-correlation.
-To begin with, the spatial frequencies are shown in Fig.~\ref{fig:noisefeature}.
-We see that when the pattern number increases, the frequency peak is moving to the higher end.
-This suggests that the pattern is gradually changing from pink noise distribution to blue noise distribution under the orthonormalization process.
-This is easy to understand since the orthonormalization protocol naturally requires that the orthogonal patterns include the spatial frequency domain.
-So the OCGI maintains the pink noise's advantage when the sampling number is small, and it can continuously enhance the resolution when increasing the sampling number.
-Indeed, the OCGI owns the OWGI's feature when the sampling number close to the number of total pixels in one pattern, as shown in Fig.~\ref{fig:correlation}.
+As shown in Fig.~\ref{fig:noisefeature}, when the pattern number increases, the frequency peak moves to the higher end.
+This suggests that the pattern gradually changes from pink noise distribution to blue noise distribution under the orthonormalization process.
+This is easy to understand since the orthonormalization protocol naturally requires that the spatial frequency domain is also under orhtnormalization.
+Therefore, the OCGI maintains the pink noise's advantage when the sampling number is small, and it can continuously enhance the resolution when increasing the sampling number.
+Indeed, the OCGI owns the OWGI's feature when $\beta$ approaches 1, as shown in Fig.~\ref{fig:correlation}.

-A random pixel ${p(x,y)}$ is chosen and its auto-correlation and cross correlation with all other pixels are calculated.
-The cross-auto correlation ratio $R_{ca}$ is defined as,
+A random pixel ${p(x,y)}$ is chosen and its auto-correlation and cross-correlation with all other pixels are calculated.
+The cross-auto correlation ratio $R_{{\mathrm{ca}}}$ is defined as,